HadrienG/2018_coral_16S/README.md

 \*\*\* The samples that were disturbed with antibiotics will not be considered for reanalysis.

 See `data/samples.txt` for more information

+*Don't see your dataset / article in the list?
+Open an issue and I'll be more than happy to use it!*

 ## Setup